-We're not alone in this mindset, which is why when IWFM developed these qualifications in 2009, they structured them in a way which allows you to draw on your experience in order to complete the assessments, helping you apply all that you learn into your own working practices.
+We're not alone in this mindset, which is why when IWFM developed these qualifications in 2009, they structured them in a way which allows you

 In essence, you get the best of both worlds - learn the theoretical side, then analyse the way you've been doing things against the knowledge you have gained and find ways to improve.
 Or take brand new concepts and apply them into your work in order to deliver a better facilities management service.